 5 Unusual Museums in Lisbon That Will Awaken Your Curiosity

-Some of them have a decidedly local focus, delving into a particular event in the city’s past or an iconic aspect of its identity.
+Some have a decidedly local focus, delving into a particular event in the city’s past or an iconic aspect of its identity.
 Others expand on a niche topic that’s surprisingly fascinating when you take a closer look.
-The next time you’re visiting the Portuguese capital, we highly suggest adding one (or more) of the most unusual museums in Lisbon to your itinerary.
+The next time you’re touring Lisbon’s best landmarks, we highly suggest adding one (or more) of the 5 most unusual museums in Lisbon to your itinerary.

 From art and technology to earthquakes and marionettes, the unusual museums in Lisbon do not disappoint.
 Photo credit: Kalboz